 Following the approval by the UK Medicines and Healthcare Regulatory Agency (MHRA) on May 17, 2022 for the United Kingdom, the U.S. Food and Drug Administration (FDA) approved FYB201 on August 02, 2022 as the first and only biosimilar interchangeable with Lucentis® in the United States.
 Approval by the European Commission followed on August 26, after the EMA’s Committee for Medicinal Products for Human Use (CHMP) had already published a positive opinion on FYB201 in June.

-In the United Kingdom, the biosimilar was already launched in July by Teva Pharmaceutical Industries Ltd. (Teva) under the name ONGAVIA®***.
-In the 27 member states of the European Union as well as Iceland, Norway and Liechtenstein, the launch by Teva under the name Ranivisio®**** is to follow as soon as possible.
-In the U.S., the launch by Coherus BioSciences, Inc under the trade name CIMERLI™**is scheduled for October 2022.
+In the United Kingdom, the biosimilar was already launched in July 2022 by Teva Pharmaceutical Industries Ltd. (Teva) under the name ONGAVIA®***.
+In the 27 member states of the European Union as well as Iceland, Norway and Liechtenstein, the launch by Teva under the name Ranivisio®**** is taking place successively.
+In the United States, the Lucentis® biosimilar has been available through Coherus BioSciences, Inc. under the trade name CIMERLI™** since October 2022.

 * Lucentis® is a registered trademark of Genentech, Inc.